aboutcode-org/scancode-toolkit/docs/source/rst_snippets/basic_options.rst

           Do not return license matches with scores lower than this score.
           A number between 0 and 100.
 [Default: 0]
-          Here, a bigger number means a better match, i.e. Setting a higher license score translates to a higher threshold (with equal or less number of matches).
+          Here, a bigger number means a better match, i.e. Setting a higher license score translates to a higher threshold (with equal or smaller number of matches).

           Sub-Option of: ``--license``